All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Immune Cell Recruitment

 GHK-Cu acts as a chemoattractant for macrophages and mast cells, drawing them to the wound site to clear debris and fight potential infection.
-Macrophages also release growth factors essential for the proliferative phase, making their timely arrival critical for efficient healing.
+Macrophages also release growth factors important for the proliferative phase, making their timely arrival critical for efficient healing.

 Anti-Inflammatory Regulation